The long room in trinity college dublin library a must see on a 2 days Dublin itinerary

 Duration: 1 hour if also exploring the gardens

 Let’s face it!
 If you have been in Ireland longer than a day you will have noticed that it can be quite expensive here.
-With a bit of research you can find amazing free things to do in Dublin and Ireland’s National museums and also the beautiful National Gallery fall into that category.
+With a bit of research you can find amazing free things to do in Dublin and Ireland’s National museums, and also the beautiful National Gallery fall into that category.
 You won’t be able to do them all in such a short space of time so I suggest going with your instinct and pick a favourite to visit during this time slot in your 2 day Dublin itinerary.

 Choose between Decorative Arts & History, Country Life, National History, Archaeology and of course the National Gallery.
 My personal choice is the Archaeology museum.
 Located on Kildare Street it specialises in Irish and other antiquities dating from the Stone Age to the Late Middle Ages.
 You can visit the stunning Tara brooch, the Ardagh chalice and even get up close and personal with the bog men.
 The bodies still have some amazing detail, considering how old they are.
 Hair and fingernails are still visible on some and the remains of decorative jewellery is evident on others.